|Search This Site >>

 - The Apprentice has the skills that will allow him/her to benefit from the proposed apprenticeship.

-- The Apprentice has shown that s/he is interested in and capable of continuing the practice of the traditional art beyond the period of this apprenticeship.
+- The Apprentice has shown that he or she is interested in and capable of continuing the practice of the traditional art beyond the period of this apprenticeship.

 - Both applicants have shown a commitment to working together to successfully complete this project.